Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Enumerative Problems of Matrices

-We conclude this section mentioning a concise method to compute the number of symmetric and skew-symmetric $k \times k$ matrices of given rank over $\F_q$.
-These numbers were computed by Carliz in \cite{carlitz1} and \cite{carlitz2} and by MacWilliams in \cite{mworth} using \textit{ad-hoc} recursive arguments.
-Our technique employs the M\"{o}bius inversion formula and the regularity of the lattice of subspaces of $\F_q^k$, which we denote by $\mL$ in the following (see Example \ref{rwh}).
+We conclude this section mentioning a very concise method to compute the number of symmetric and skew-symmetric $k \times k$ matrices of given rank over $\F_q$.
+Different formul{\ae} for the same numbers were given by Carlitz in \cite{carlitz1} and \cite{carlitz2} and by MacWilliams in \cite{mworth} using quite involved recursive arguments.
+Our technique employs the M\"{o}bius inversion formula and the regularity of the lattice of subspaces of $\F_q^k$, which we denote by $\mL$ in the sequel (see Example \ref{rwh}).

 Recall that a $k \times k$ matrix $M$ is \textbf{symmetric} if $M_{ij}=M_{ji}$ for all $1 \le i,j \le k$ and \textbf{skew-symmetric} if $M_{ii}=0$ and $M_{ij}=-M_{ji}$ for all $1 \le i,j \le k$.
 We denote by $\mbox{Sym}$ and $\mbox{s-Sym}$ the spaces of $k \times k$ symmetric and skew-symmetric matrices over $\F_q$, respectively.